 Sadly, while the Bank acknowledges that climate change is a fundamental threat to sustainable development and the fight against poverty, with urgent action needed over the next decade to change the trajectory, there has been no $160 billion emergency funding in response.
 WB Group climate finance peaked at $21.3 billion in FY18, slid back to $17.8 billion in FY19, and in no prior year exceeded $13 billion.
 Is that a crisis response, or business-as-usual?

-Pursue collective & coordinated action: Going forward, as the Bank works to roll out COVID response projects, effectiveness will require coordination— certainly coordination with the IMF will be critical to address macroeconomic needs.
-Similarly, the Bank needs to coordinate with regional multilateral banks and bilateral donors, along with the borrowing governments.
-This is equally true for work on climate, a multi-layered problem that requires local, national, and transboundary action, across different sectors, from energy to agriculture to forests.
-Here, the Bank has extensive experience in managing multiple climate-related trust funds such as the Climate Investment Funds, implemented together with the regional MDBs.
+Pursue collective and coordinated action.
+Going forward, as the Bank works to roll out COVID-19 response projects, effectiveness will require coordination — certainly coordination with the International Monetary Fund (IMF) will be critical to address macroeconomic needs.
+Similarly, the Bank needs to coordinate with regional multilateral development banks (MDBs) and bilateral donors, along with the borrowing governments.
+This is equally true for work on climate, a multi-layered problem that requires local, national, and transboundary action across different sectors, from energy to agriculture to forests.
+Here, the Bank has extensive experience in managing multiple climate-related trust funds such as the Climate Investment Funds (CIF), implemented together with the regional MDBs.
 The CIF developed the first-ever MDB facility to provide Indigenous Peoples direct access to climate finance.
 These programs have benefitted from strong stakeholder engagement, which has resulted in more rigorous safeguards, fuller disclosure, better tracking methodology, and more attention to benefit sharing.
 Such work needs to be built on, improved, then replicated and scaled.
 The new Bank-managed ProGreen program is an opportunity to do this, but requires additional funding and/or partners.

-Protect marginalized groups: The final lesson, on protecting marginalized groups, applies especially to the World Bank, since its mission is to lift people out of poverty and boost shared prosperity.
-While most of the countries receiving early COVID response financing are borrowers from IDA, which finances low-income countries, it is critical that this be targeted to actually address the specific needs of marginalized groups, including indigenous peoples and afro-descendants.
-And actions that support resilience to the pandemic can also protect marginalized groups from climate impacts, which remains a growing and unmet challenge.
-The World Bank has promised to devote 50% of its future climate finance to adaptation—measures to reduce vulnerability—and this is welcome.
-Yet it will fall well short of the needs.
+Protect marginalized groups.
+The final lesson, on protecting marginalized groups, applies especially to the World Bank, since its mission is to lift people out of poverty and boost shared prosperity.
+While most of the countries receiving early COVID-19 response financing are borrowers from the International Development Association (IDA), which finances low-income countries, it is critical that this be targeted to actually address the specific needs of marginalized groups, including Indigenous Peoples and Afro-descendants.
+Actions that support resilience to the pandemic can also protect marginalized groups from climate impacts, which remains a growing and unmet challenge.
+The World Bank has promised to devote 50 percent of its future climate finance to adaptation — measures to reduce vulnerability — and this is welcome.
+Yet, it will fall well short of the needs.

 Will it do so?
 That remains to be seen.
 We’ll share more ideas on how it can do so in a forthcoming update.